leta199/Linear-Regression/README.md

 3) Add method to display evaluation metrics like R squared, Mean squared error ✅
 4) Add methods to display internal parameters like the learned weight and bias, residuals, predicted values  and internal values of x and y ✅
 5) Display error messages when taking in inputs using the `vectorise()` method ✅
 6) Method to plot residuals to make sure the data displays the "random cloud" we would expect from linear regression
+7) Method to predict dependent varaible for any value of indepednent variable entered

 ## AUTHORS
 [leta199](https://github.com/leta199)